andrewmoise/grits/README.md

-# Gimbal - A framework for web-native development
+# A framework for web-native development

 It's a little web framework which lets you interact with a web site or application much more directly and flexibly than you usually can.

-As an end-user of a Gimbal using site, you can:
+As an end-user of a Gimbal-using site, you can:

 * Directly examine the site's underlying data(*) and code
 * Persistently edit the UI of the web site you're using, for you, without impacting other people's experience